Mission: To facilitate a peaceful, successful transition from military service to a civilian life filled with hope and purpose.

-Results: GallantFew has been a 501(c)3 since July 2010 and has provided services to more than 200 veterans since founding.
+Results: GallantFew has been a 501(c)3 since July 2010 and has provided more than 3500 services since founding

 Target demographics: reduce veteran unemployment, homelessness and suicide.